avarvit/wlroots-kbdd/README.md

 to drive bundled `wf-panel-pi` widgets, such as a volume control widget, into actions, such as mute, volume up/down etc.

+Of course, `wf-panel-pi` does not come ready with such a widget, thus I have developed this myself, and given it the name `kbdlayout`.
-The `kbdlayout` plugin, after having received a list of layouts as above, and upon a click, displays a menu of layout short names, and, when the user clicks on one of these, sends back to the compositor (at DBus address `org.wayfire.kbdd.layout`) a `switch` command,
+The `kbdlayout` widget, after having received a list of layouts as above, and upon a click, displays a menu of layout short names, and, when the user clicks on one of these, sends back to the compositor (at DBus address `org.wayfire.kbdd.layout`) a `switch` command,